Theta-NITRO-Token/theta-nitro-token/WhitePaper.md

 ## 3. Solution and Tokenomics

 The Nitro token represents a new kind of solution within the Theta network by introducing the first meme token with tangible value and continuous growth in TFuel.  \
-Backed by TFuel reserves, Nitro offers all users a secure way to redeem their tokens at any time at their current TFuel value.
+Backed by TFuel reserves, Nitro offers all users a secure way to redeem their tokens at any time at their current TFuel value (fees may apply).

 To optimize the tokenomics, the project consists of three different tokens: two NFT collections and one TNT20 token, the actual Nitro Token.
 1. **Nitro NFT (TNT721):** Initially launched for people to enter without paying a fee.